ericburger/crossbardocs/pages/docs/programming-guide/rpc/Progressive-Call-Results.md

+# Progressive Call Results

+> **Progressive Call Results** is a feature from the WAMP Advanced Profile.
+The specification can be found [here](https://github.com/tavendo/WAMP/blob/master/spec/advanced/progressive-call-results.md).

 As a default, a call returns a single result.
 For some calls it may be desirable to have a series of call results, e.g. a longer user list may be sent in chunks which the caller can already process while the entire transfer of the user list is still in progress.

-In WAMP, this is possible via progressive call results.
+In WAMP, this is possible via **Progressive Call Results**.
 With these, a call can return a series of partial results, with a final result which signals that the series has endeded.

 For example, call which requests progressive call results in a JavaScript component using Autobahn|JS could be